madecomfy/gatsby-plugin-asset-path/README.md

 - A sitemap is no longer required
 - A webmanifest is no longer required

 The above two files were hard coded into this plugin in earlier versions.
-Now you can instead use the new `additionalPaths` option to pass whatever files you want to move to the asset path.
+If you still want to move these files to the assets folder, use the new `additionalPaths` option, see below for more information on the option.
 To get the same behavior as v1, use the following options:

 ```javascript
 options: {
   additionalPaths: ["manifest.webmanifest", "sitemap.xml"],
 },
 ```

+Also note that `sitemap.xml` and the `page-data` folder was copied to assets folder before, now they are moved just as all other files this plugin handles.

 ## Our use case